Courtroom is in session, Who murdered a defenseless woman? What was the weapon of choice?

 “No, I did not,” Stan looked up and stared back at Jim.

 “Then who put her in your freezer if you weren’t the one?”
-Jim boomed out, his voice echoing throughout the courthouse.
+Jim's voice echoed throughout the courthouse.

 “I don’t know,” Stan wailed, looking defeated.